grokking-engineering/grokking-engineering.github.io/_posts/2015-04-11-community.md

 style: archive
 ---

-Our goal in bulidng Grokking Engineering is build a community for developers to learn and improve their skill.
-This comes from our experiences, as we have members who have worked at both startup, growing companies as well as spending times at Google, Facebook, etc
+Our goal in buildng Grokking Engineering is to build a community for developers to learn and improve their skill.
+This idea came from our experiences, as we have members who worked at startup, growing companies as well as spending time at Google, Facebook, etc ...